How should I collaborate and share in Power BI?

 Apps in the Power BI service

 Say you want to distribute your dashboard to a broad audience.
 You and your coworkers have created an app workspace, then created and refined dashboards, reports, and datasets in the app workspace.
-Now you select the dashbards and reports you want and publish them as an app either to members of a security group or distribution list, or to your whole organization.
+Now you select the dashboards and reports you want and publish them as an app either to a group or to your whole organization.

 Apps are easy to find and install in the Power BI service (https://powerbi.com).
 You can send your business users a direct link to the app, or they can search for it in AppSource.
 If your Power BI administrator give you permissions, you can install an app automatically in your coworkers' Power BI accounts.
 Read more about publishing your apps.